 The Kellogg’s factory in Manchester has been making cereals since 1938, including popular brands such as Corn Flakes, Coco Pops, Rice Krispies and Crunchy Nut.

-Carbon Neutral Plus B&M Waste Services began providing waste management services at the Kellogg’s factory in 2016, following a successful tender process.
+Carbon Neutral Plus B&M Waste Services began providing total waste management services at the Kellogg’s factory in 2016, following a successful tender process.

-In addition to reduced disposal costs and increased recycling rates, Kellogg’s benefits from a Carbon Neutral service and receives detailed weekly waste reports in a format that allows Kellogg’s management to clearly identify its targets and cascade this information to key stakeholders across Europe.
+Kellogg’s is operating a best-in-class waste and recycling programme at its Manchester factory.
+The waste management provided by B&M allows Kellogg’s to concentrate on doing what its does best – making quality cereal for all the family to enjoy.
+In addition to reduced disposal costs and increased recycling rates, Kellogg’s benefits from a Carbon neutral service and receives detailed weekly waste reports in a format that allows Kellogg’s management to clearly identify its targets and cascade this information to key stakeholders across Europe.